yrahul3910/video-sharing-site/README.md

 # Known Issues
 The following are the known issues:
-* The checkbox in `VideoUploadCard` cannot be toggled.
+* The `upload` function in `db.js` isn't implemented yet.
+That should simply update the database.